-The website provides valuable information about ADOT's public transit programs.
-Dedicated web pages for the 5310 Coordinated Mobility Program can be accessed at www.azdot.gov/5310 under Planning, Transit Programs and Grants, Enhanced Mobility of Seniors and Individuals with Disabilities.
+The ADOT website provides valuable information about ADOT's public transit programs.
+Dedicated web pages for the 5310 Coordinated Mobility Program can be accessed at https://azdot.gov/planning/transit-programs-and-grants/5310-enhanced-mobility-seniors-and-individu als-disabilities under Planning, Transit Programs and Grants, Enhanced Mobility of Seniors and Individuals with Disabilities.